lincolnloop/django-dynamic-raw-id/README.rst

 Usage
 =====

-To start using django-dynamic_rawid in your application all you need to do is implement ``dynamic_rawidMixin`` in your  ``ModelAdmin`` class and add the desired fields to a list of ``dynamic_rawid_fields``::
+To start using django-dynamic-rawid in your application all you need to do is implement ``dynamic_rawidMixin`` in your  ``ModelAdmin`` class and add the desired fields to a list of ``dynamic_rawid_fields``::